-Yes, the no-code report templates are the best way to get your reports together in a quick, consistent, and self-service manner.
+Yes, our out of the box report templates editor is the best way to get your reports together in a quick, consistent, and self-service manner.
 We list one of the main limitations in the next question.

 We have a Postman collection that you can use against your sandbox instance.
 This will be distributed upon your subscription commencement.

 The most up-to-date list is available here on our integrations page.
-It includes Microsoft Power BI for business intelligence, Hubspot for customer communication, Google for user management, and Quickbooks for accounting and finance.
+It includes Microsoft Power BI for business intelligence, Google for user management, and Quickbooks for accounting and finance.

 Much like lab equipment, there are many options in this market.
 We will keep an eye on Canny for obvious favorites from our customers.
 That may provide the launching point for an out-of-the-box integration.